CCI® and NASC™ accepted. Program meets all AORN standards for RNFA education.

 I have broader experience in surgery.
 I can assist physicians in multiple areas of surgery, before I could only circulate cases or scrub but now I can help in all areas.

-Being an RNFA is a different world.
+Being an RN First Assistant is a different world.
 Love the advanced skill set, respect, and extra money, of course.

 I am more marketable.